Uglemat/Malang/README.md

 If `<arguments>` looks like this: `{Omg, Yah}` it means that the function expects a two-tuple.
 If it looks like
 this: `Omg Yah` it means that the function is curried, and `Omg` and `Yah` are the first and last arguments, respectively.
 Pretty much all the functions in the library code are curried.

+##Builtins

+Builtins are functions implemented in the host language that are callable from malang.
+You use them the same way.
+Some functions might disallow builtins as arguments, that's the only place you have to care about the difference, I think.

 ##Bind operator